Travel advice for coronavirus: Everything you need to know - Local News 8

 Some airlines, including United, American, JetBlue and Delta, have recently built more flexibility into new bookings, waiving change fees for some travel periods in March.

+Meanwhile, United has announced that customers who had flights scheduled between March 3-31 will not have to pay a change fee for a flight of equal or lesser value that takes place within the next year.

+Customers who opt to cancel their booking “can retain the value of the ticket” to use toward a new reservation up to 12 months after the original travel date.

 United Airlines was the first US carrier to cut its domestic flight schedule due to a sharp drop in demand.
-United plans to cut flights in the US and Canada by 10% and overseas flights by 20% in April.
-Other carriers across the globe are similarly cutting services.
+Other carriers across the globe are similarly cutting service.

 Delta has suspended flights between the United States and China through April 30.
 Service to Japan, Milan, Italy, and Seoul, South Korea, has also been impacted, and waivers have been issued for various destinations heavily impacted by the outbreak.